-There are so many social businesses and impactful projects I stumble across who sorely deserve to be written about, but I’ve always found the lack of a ready and suitable publication for these to be a major pain.
+There are so many social businesses and impactful projects I stumble across which sorely deserve to be written about, but I’ve always found the lack of a ready and suitable publication for these to be a major pain.

 Which is why I’m starting the CatchImpact blog series.
 It will be a more or less monthly Q&A showcase of the inspiring changemakers I’m lucky enough to meet while travelling or at home.